The Barbarian and the Geisha: Production

 The film was heavily re-edited by 20th Century Fox before release.
-Director John Huston denounced this version and even wanted to have his name removed from the credits.
+Huston denounced this version and even wanted to have his name removed from the credits.
 Huston had wanted to make a particularly Japanese film in terms of photography, pacing, color and narration but according to him only a few edits – representing his vision – were left intact in the theatrical version.

 Reception

 The film performed disappointingly at the box office.
-Despite Huston's anger at studio interference, the New York Times Bosley Crowther liked the film's cinematography calling it a "whole picture out of patience and pageantry".
+Despite Huston's anger at studio interference, The New York Times Bosley Crowther liked the film's cinematography calling it a "whole picture out of patience and pageantry".
 Blu-ray.com's Casey Broadwater observed this about the film: "Wayne's restrained and uncomfortable "other-ness" as a gaijin in Japan is essential to the story.
 With his cowboy swagger and deep commanding drawl, Wayne typifies every Japanese stereotype about brash, take-charge Americans, and Barbarian's specific frisson comes from seeing his character stumped and stymied by a culture that values group-think over individualism".

 Historical background

-The film is based on American diplomat Townsend Harris and his time in Japan during the final years of the Tokugawa shogunate.
+The film is based on the life of the American diplomat Townsend Harris and his time in Japan during the final years of the Tokugawa shogunate.
 President Franklin Pierce named Harris the first Consul General to the Empire of Japan in July 1856.
-He opened the first U.S. Consulate at the Gyokusen-ji Temple in the city of Shimoda, Shizuoka Prefecture.
-This consolidated the mission by Commodore Perry who established the first trade agreement between the U.S. and Japan in 1853.
-Harris left Japan in 1861.
+He opened the first U.S. Consulate at the Gyokusen-ji temple in the city of Shimoda, Shizuoka Prefecture.
+This consolidated the mission by Commodore Matthew C. Perry who established the first trade agreement between the U.S. and Japan in 1853.Japanese Delegation Visits CCNY July 24 2006 to honor founder Townsend Harris: Visit Coincides With 150th Anniversary of Harris' Appointment as First U.S. Consul to Japan Harris left Japan in 1861.

 In Harris' time, Japan was living through the final years of its period when the country remained in international isolation and adhered to strict customs and regulations intended to promote stability.
 In 1868, just seven years after Harris' departure, the Meiji Restoration started Japan's emergence as a modernized nation in the early twentieth century through massive industrialization, and enormous reforms to its political and social structure.